 The iDiscover catalogue includes facilities for advanced searching, filtering of search results, and detailed guidance for users.

 If you need advice on searching iDiscover, or you do not find the books on the shelves as expected, please do not hesitate to ask Library staff.
-Remember that books shown as on the shelf may be in use at a desk without having been borrowed.
+Remember that books shown as being on the shelf may be in use at a desk without having been borrowed.

 Please do not "Login to iDiscover" on the Sidney Library catalogue screens beside the self-service desk, as your account could be accessed by other users after you leave.